 - Prior treatment with capecitabine at any dose

-- Other cancer that required therapy within the preceding 5 years other than adequately treated: (a) non-melanoma skin cancer or in situ cancer; or (b) following approval by the Medical Monitor, other cancer that has a very low risk of interfering with the safety or efficacy endpoints of the Study
+- Other cancer that required therapy within the preceding 5 years other than adequately treated: (a) non-melanoma skin cancer or in situ cancer; or (b) following approval by the sponsor medical team, other cancer that has a very low risk of interfering with the safety or efficacy endpoints of the study

 - Known human immunodeficiency virus infection, unless well controlled.
 Patients who are on an adequate antiviral regimen with no evidence of active infection are considered well controlled.